 The cost of buildings are growing exponentially.
 In many, not all, communities, being portable is better financially for new & transitioning churches.
-Often the cost of building straps congregations with debt & too small a seating capacity for maximizing growth.
+Often the cost of a building straps congregations with debt & too small a seating capacity for maximizing growth for the future.

 3. Community Engagement

 A Lifeway research study called The State of Church Planting showed that new churches that meet in public places experience 42%-49% greater attendance than others.
 Unchurched people are comfortable attending gatherings in theaters, gyms, banquet rooms, hotels.
 And the benefit to non-profit locations that churches can gather in is great.
-Churches we’ve planted have met in a Fire Station, YMCA, & Museum.
-Each greatly benefited from our rent payed & our church came to see our being there as an investment in the community.
+Churches we’ve planted have met in a Apartment Complex, Fire Station, YMCA, & Museum.
+Community agencies and organizations can greatly benefit from rent payed & the church can see that being there is an investment in the community.